phillipstallworthy/steamlinkconfig/README.md

 Make sure the green and orange LED's go on.

 ### Current state
-* Windows wifi set to share internet connection
+* Windows wifi set to share internet connection which always used ip 192.168.137.1 - Keeps this ip even if sharing is turned off.
+I don't need sharing so turned off.
-* Windows firewall allows file and print services pub and private.
+* Windows firewall allows file and print services pub and private. (check me)
-* Pi is default - randonly assigning IP - 169.254.22.144  netmask 255.255.0.0
-* Windows IP4 is default - appears to assing random as well -IP 192.162.137.1 nm 255.255.255.0
-Still can't ping, even with Win fw off. prob subnet issue.
+* Pi ip set to 192.168.137.2.
+This puts it on the same network segment 192.168.137.0
+ * done by setting ip in dhcpcd.conf
+>  Example static IP configuration: interface eth0 static ip_address=192.168.137.2/24
+* check Pi routes
+ * `route -n`
+* check Win routes
+ * `route print`

 ### Some facts
 192.169.1.1 modem IP address.

 ### Static IP on Pi and Win.
 Is static IP the way to go?
 Seems like it should be.
 The modem runs a dhcp server to assign IP addresses to devices that connect.
 Pi runs dhcp client (dhcpcd), Win must do something similar.
 Sure that neither are running a DHCP server, so how else would they get an IP?
+**Static IP leads to a world of pain**

 ### Static ip on Windows
 Setting, network config, IP4 proporties.